 Lifetime status can look very appealing from afar and it certainly has its benefits, but if it turns out to be a fallback option and not something that you use on every hotel stay you make, is it really something that’s worth going the extra mile to earn?

 Personally, I don’t think that it is, but others may disagree.

 Overall, I think most travelers should probably put lifetime status out of their minds until they’re close enough to touch it because, for the vast majority of people, there’s no rational reason to go out of the way to earn any of the lifetime elite statuses faster than they already are.

-If retirement is looming or if there’s another event on the horizon that’s going to see someone’s travels lessen dramatically and they can see a lifetime status marker on the horizon, that may be a reasonable time for them to make a bit of an extra effort to cross the line to lifetime status but, other than in a scenario such as that one, I’m struggling to think of any truly valid reason to make an extra effort to earn lifetime status.
+If retirement is looming or if there’s another event on the horizon that’s going to see your travels lessen dramatically and you can see a lifetime status marker on the horizon, that may be a reasonable time for you to make a bit of an extra effort to cross the line to lifetime status.
+Other than in a scenario such as that one, I’m struggling to think of any truly valid reason to make an extra effort to earn lifetime status.

 Most travelers should probably just enjoy the statuses they earn organically and treat any lifetime statuses that come their way as a very nice bonus.